The super learner for time-to-event outcomes: A tutorial: Super learner implementation in R

-The continuous-time SLs use a time grid to estimate certain integrals.
-The grid can be specified in both \texttt{survSuperLearner} and \texttt{statelearner}.
+The continuous-time SLs use a time grid to estimate certain integrals (denoted $V$ in Section \ref{sec:continuous}).
+The grid can be specified in both \texttt{survSuperLearner} and \texttt{jossl}.
 The default in \texttt{survSuperLearner} is to use 250 time points equally spaced between 0 and the last uncensored follow-up time (for the event survival distribution) or the last censored follow-up time minus a small number (for the censoring distribution).
-The \texttt{statelearner} defaults to 100 equally spaced time points from 0 up to the time horizon of interest.
+In \texttt{jossl} the default is 100 equally spaced time points from 0 up to the time horizon of interest.

-The \texttt{survSuperLearner} package enable predictions to be obtained on an external data set by allowing the user to provide training and test data sets (as in \texttt{SuperLearner}).
-The \texttt{statelearner} uses a separate \texttt{predict} function that applies the selected model based on a training data set to a test data set.
+The \texttt{survSuperLearner} package enables predictions to be obtained on an external data set by allowing the user to provide training and test data sets, as in \texttt{SuperLearner}.